tibebu-sime/tutorial-repo/README.md

 # tutorial-repo
-Demo repository for tutorial video
+Demo repository for tutorial video on introduction to Git and GitHub